 Key Takeaways and Guide to D&O Insurance

-• It is essential for companies to have adequate D&O insurance in order to attract top talent and protect against potential liabilities.
+Companies need to have adequate D&O insurance to attract top talent and protect against potential liabilities.

 Directors & Officers Liability insurance is commonly called D&O insurance and pays for the costs to defend board members, managers, and employees from legal actions or claims brought by shareholders, creditors, investors, competitors, regulators, and other third parties.
 It also pays for the eventual settlement of covered claims.